dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

   You should see a confirmation message after running the command.

-5. Create `payment` table &mdash; Delete all contents in the Editor.
+5. Create `payment` table.
+Delete all contents in the Editor.
 Run the following command to create the payment table:

   ```sql
   create table raw.stripe.payment